signalfx/gdi-specification/specification/repository.md

 ## Instrumentation Libraries

 - MUST document all configuration parameters that are relevant to Splunk Observability Cloud
-- MUST document all configuration paramenters whose default values deviate significantly from upstream
+- MUST document all configuration parameters whose default values deviate significantly from upstream
 - MUST document how to configure manual instrumentation
 - MUST document how to configure log correlation
 - MUST define minimum supported version of each auto-instrumentation framework